 Use this guide and further research the differences to know what you should offer your clients.

-For more information on EFT vs ACH payments, or to sign up for a merchant account, please call (888) 924-2743 or go to Charge.com.
+For more information on EFT vs ACH payments, getting your frequently asked questions answered, or to sign up for a merchant account, please call (888) 924-2743 or go to Charge.com.